Jtalbert15/Resetting-a-password-using-Active-Directory/README.md

 # Resetting-a-password-using-Active-Directory

+<h1>Summary</h1>

-In this lab we will find a user and reset their password in Active Directory
+In this lab we will reset a password with Active Directory.
+We will also go over a way to seach for a user if our domain contains many users.

+<h1>Step 1) Finding a User and Resetting their Password</h1>
 To begin this lab we need to start up our Windows 2019 server and log in.

 <img width="635" alt="Screenshot 2024-05-21 at 6 22 42 PM" src="https://github.com/Jtalbert15/Resetting-a-password-using-Active-Directory/assets/66844406/1fb1dbbe-7e1e-4917-8e4f-8624e231b679">